athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Devrin's Cunning Stance.md

 * * *

 **Critical Success** Your marshal's aura increases to a 20-foot emanation, and it grants you and your allies a +1 status bonus to skill checks.
-When you or an ally in the aura Strike an [[Conditions/Off-Guard|Off-Guard]] enemy, that enemy can't use reactions until the beginning of its next turn.
+When you or an ally in the aura successfully Strike an [[Conditions/Off-Guard|Off-Guard]] enemy, that enemy can't use reactions until the beginning of its next turn.

 **Success** As critical success, but your aura's size doesn't increase.